Romantic: the Benedictine abbey in Stein am Rhein

 Entrance fresco above the gate to the inner courtyard

-In the trotte we find wooden wine barrels and a press, with which the monks once pressed the wine from the area.
-A wooden staircase leads up to the guest house, with plants twining along the banister.
-A bishop's hat with a bishop's crosier is emblazoned on the wall of the bakery.
+In the trot we find wooden wine barrels and a press that the monks once used to press wine from the area.
+A wooden staircase leads up to the guest house, with plants winding along the railings.
+On the wall of the bakery there is a bishop's hat with a bishop's staff.
 Next to it, two putti present shields that look like coats of arms.
-Above the entrance to the monastery courtyard, two lions hold aloft a crown and a coat of arms on a wall painting.
+Above the entrance to the monastery courtyard of the Benedictine abbey in Stein am Rhein, two lions hold up a crown and a coat of arms on a mural.
 Above them, the year 1665 commemorates an event in the history of this monastery.

 Side gate to the Rhine